Best Selling Books by Edward Gibbon

 History of the Decline and Fall of the Roman Empire - Volume 3

-How is this book unique?
-Font adjustments & biography included Unabridged (100% Original content) Illustrated About History Of The Decline and Fall Of The Roman Empire by Edward Gibbon The History of the Decline and Fall of the Roman Empire (sometimes shortened to Decline and Fall of the Roman Empire) is a book of history written by the English historian Edward Gibbon, which traces the trajectory of Western civilization (as well as the Islamic and Mongolian conquests) from the height of the Roman Empire to the fall of Byzantium.
+Why buy our paperbacks?
+Printed in USA on High Quality Paper Standard Font size of 10 for all books Fulfilled by Amazon Expedited shipping 30 Days Money Back Guarantee Unabridged (100% Original content) BEWARE OF LOW-QUALITY SELLERS Don''t buy cheap paperbacks just to save a few dollars.
+Most of them use low-quality papers & binding.
+Their pages fall off easily.
+Some of them even use very small font size of 6 or less to increase their profit margin.
+It makes their books completely unreadable.
+About History Of The Decline and Fall Of The Roman Empire - Volume 3 By Edward Gibbon History Of The Decline and Fall Of The Roman Empire - Volume 3 is a book of history written by the English historian Edward Gibbon, which traces the trajectory of Western civilization (as well as the Islamic and Mongolian conquests) from the height of the Roman Empire to the fall of Byzantium.
 It was published in six volumes.
 Volume I was published in 1776 and went through six printings.
 Volumes II and III were published in 1781;] volumes IV, V, and VI in 1788-89.
 The original volumes were published in quarto sections, a common publishing practice of the time.
 The work covers the history of the Roman Empire, Europe, and the Catholic Church from 98 to 1590 and discusses the decline of the Roman Empire in the East and West.
 Because of its relative objectivity and heavy use of primary sources, unusual at the time, its methodology became a model for later historians.
 This led to Gibbon being called the first "modern historian of ancient Rome".

 1 - 40 of 1,000,000 results